House in the Garden

 2020 Cammerai Country / Artarmon, NSW

-Thanks to the garden this house already feels comfortably rooted in place, a peaceful sanctuary from the bustle of Sydney.
+Thanks to the garden this house feels comfortably rooted in place, a peaceful sanctuary from the bustle of Sydney.

 House & Garden, July 2020